-ALL-IN-1, Bookreader, CDA, DDIF, DDIS, DEC, DEC FUSE, DECnet, DECstation, DECsystem, DECUS, DECwindows, DTIF, MASSBUS, MicroVAX, Q-bus, ULTRIX, ULTRIX Mail Connection, ULTRIX Worksystem Software, UNIBUS, VAX, VAXstation, VMS, VT, XUI, and the DIGITAL logo.
+ALL-IN-1, Alpha AXP, AXP, Bookreader, CDA, DDIS, DEC, DEC FUSE, DECnet, DECstation, DECsystem, DECUS, DECwindows, DTIF, MASSBUS, MicroVAX, Q-bus, ULTRIX, ULTRIX Mail Connection, ULTRIX Worksystem Software, UNIBUS, VAX, VAXstation, VMS, XUI, the AXP logo, the AXP signature, and the DIGITAL logo.

-Ethernet is a registered trademark of Xerox Corporation.
 IBM is a registered trademark of International Business Machines Corporation.
 INGRES is a trademark of Ingres Corporation.
-Prestoserve is a trademark of Legato Systems, Inc.; the trademark and software are licensed to Digital Equipment Corporation by Legato Systems, Inc. Modula-2 is a trademark of Interface Technologies Corporation.
-PostScript and Display PostScript are registered trademarks of Adobe Systems, Inc. UNIX is a registered trademark of UNIX System Laboratories, Inc.
+Prestoserve is a trademark of Legato Systems, Inc.: the trademark and software are licensed to Digital Equipment Corporation by Legato Systems, Inc. Modula-2 is a trademark of Interface Technologies Corporation.
+Adobe, PostScript, and Display PostScript are registered trademarks of Adobe Systems, Inc. UNIX is a registered trademark of UNIX System Laboratories, Inc.